menpo/menpo-playground/README.md

 ### Can I install other Python packages?

 Not at this time.
-The price we pay for making a reloacatable Python install is that it's hard to edit the Python install once it's unpacked at an arbitrary location on your hard drive.
-We might revist this in the future and improve upon it, but for now if you want to install custom software with Menpo we recommend following our proper conda insatllation instructions.
+The price we pay for making a relocatable Python install is that it's hard to edit the Python install once it's unpacked at an arbitrary location on your hard drive.
+We might revisit this in the future and improve upon it, but for now if you want to install custom software with Menpo we recommend following our proper conda installation instructions.

 ### Wait, I screwed something up trying to install other packages.
 How do I reset Menpo Playground?